shergreen/SatGen/README.md

 `[]:o.xvArray`

-Moving on to a more realistic exercise, we recommend interested readers to follow the program test_evolve.py, which includes an example of evolving a satellite galaxy in a static host potential.
-This example also considers tidal stripping, heating, and ram-pressure, and thus serves as a good walk-through of not only the profiles.py and orbit.py modules, but also the galhalo.py, init.py, and evolve.py modules.
+Moving on to a more realistic exercise, we recommend interested readers to follow the program test_evolve.py.
+This is an example of evolving a satellite galaxy in a static host potential.
+In addition to halo profiles and orbit integration described above, this example also considers tidal stripping, tidal heating, and ram-pressure stripping, and thus serves as a good walk-through different modules (profiles.py, orbit.py, galhalo.py, init.py, and evolve.py).

 - Advanced usage

-For full cosmological usage, TreeGen.py and SatEvo.py constitute a complete set of exercises.
+For full cosmological applications, TreeGen.py and SatEvo.py constitute a complete set of exercises.
 TreeGen.py generates EPS merger trees and initializes satellites at the first virial-crossing.
 SatEvo.py evolves the satellites.